top of page

 10. Pain at Rest: In some cases, hip pain may persist even at rest or during periods of inactivity.

-How can a chiropractor help with hip pain?
+How can a physical therapists or chiropractor help with hip pain?

 Soft tissue work and manipulation around the low back, pelvis and hips can help to reduce symptoms.
-Some rehabilitation exercises can help to reduce symptoms as well and keep them away.
+Some physical therapist guided rehabilitation exercises can help to reduce symptoms as well and keep them away.
 One example of the modified pallof press, also known as isometric holds, demonstrated in the video below.

 sports medicine chiropractor in Carrollton, TX.